georgi/shinmun/README.md

 The **first line** of the header should start with 3 dashes as usual for a YAML document.

-The **first and the second line** of the body becomes the title of the post.
+The title of your post will be parsed from your first heading according to the document type.
+Shinmun will try to figure out the title for Markdown, Textile and HTML files.

 The header may have following attributes: